 \section{Hierarchical Control Design}

 Traditional optimization-based control methods cannot easily be utilized for the general head-to-head racing game formulated with realistic safety and fairness rules.
-The rules involve nonlinear constraints over both continuous and discrete variables, and a mixed-integer non-linear programming algorithm would be unlikely to run at rates of \SI{25}- \SI{50}{\hertz} for precise control.
+The rules involve nonlinear constraints over both continuous and discrete variables, and a mixed-integer nonlinear programming algorithm would be unlikely to run at rates of \SI{25}- \SI{50}{\hertz} for precise control.
 This inherent challenge encourages utilizing black-box methods such as deep reinforcement learning or trying to solve the game on a short horizon.
-However, directly applying those methods may result in behavior that does not reliably meet the constraints or is not strategically optimal in the long-term.

-We propose a hierarchical control design involving two parts that work to ensure all of the rules are followed while approximating long-term optimal choices.
+However, directly applying those methods may result in behavior that does not reliably meet the constraints or is not strategically optimal in the long termWe propose a hierarchical control design involving two parts that work to ensure all of the rules are followed while approximating long-term optimal choices.
 The high-level planner transforms the general formulation into a game with discrete states and actions where all of the discrete rules are naturally encoded.
-The solution provided by the high-level planner is a series of discrete states (i.e waypoints) for each player, which satisfies all of the rules.
+The solution provided by the high-level planner is a series of discrete states (i.e. waypoints) for each player, which satisfies all of the rules.
 Then, the low-level planner solves a simplified version of the racing game with an objective putting greater emphasis on tracking the high-level planner's waypoints and a smaller emphasis on the original game-theoretic objective and a simplified version of the rules.
-Therefore, this simplified formulation can be solved by an optimization method in real-time or be reliably trained in a neural network when using a learning-based method.
+Therefore, this simplified formulation can be solved by an optimization method in real time or be reliably trained in a neural network when using a learning-based method.